 The ferries between Hydra and Athens depart from Piraeus port several times daily, approx. 5 times per day.
 The trip is carried out by a high-speed vessel and lasts 2 hours.
 Hydra also has ferries to Aegina, Poros, Spetses, Nafplion and Monemvasia.

 Facts about Hydra

 There is one main town, known simply as “Hydra port” (pop. approx. 2,500).
-It consists of a crescent-shaped harbor, around which is centered a strand of restaurants, shops, markets, and galleries that cater to tourists and locals (Hydriots).
-Steep stone streets lead up and outwards from the harbor area.Read more
+It consists of a crescent-shaped harbour, around which is centered a strand of restaurants, shops, markets, and galleries that cater to tourists and locals (Hydriots).
+Steep stone streets lead up and outwards from the harbour area.Read more

 Garbage trucks are the only motor vehicles on the island, as cars or motorcycles are not allowed by law.
 Donkeys, bicycles, and water taxis provide public transportation.
 The inhabited area, however, is so compact that most people walk everywhere.

 Hydra benefits from numerous bays and natural harbours and has a strong maritime culture.
 The island remains a popular yachting destination, and is the home of the Kamini Yacht Club, an international yacht club based in the port of Kamini.